modelflows/modelflowsapp/_research/ai-models/ai-urban-flows/2026-from-sensors-to-3d-reconstruction.md

 # From Sensors to 3D Reconstruction of Urban Flow and Pollutant Fields

-Urban flow and pollutant fields are highly three-dimensional, especially in dense city environments where buildings, street canyons, and local recirculation zones create complex spatial patterns.
-High-fidelity CFD simulations can resolve these structures, but they also generate very large datasets.
-This makes storage, post-processing, and repeated analysis expensive.
+Urban flow and pollutant dispersion in dense city environments are shaped by the interaction between buildings, street canyons, wake regions, and local recirculation zones.
+These effects create complex spatial patterns that can be accurately resolved using high-fidelity CFD simulations.
+However, such simulations also produce very large datasets, making storage, post-processing, and repeated analysis computationally expensive.

-In this project, we develop **low-cost reconstruction methods for urban flows and pollutant fields**.
-The main idea is to reconstruct the full 3D solution using information from a sparse set of sensor locations.
+To address this, low-cost reconstruction methods are developed to recover full urban flow and pollutant fields from a reduced set of sensor locations.
+The aim is to retain the main physical structures of the original CFD solution while significantly reducing the amount of data required for reconstruction.

 We organize the work into two complementary methods: